La Brava (novel): Location

 The setting of LaBrava is South Beach, Florida.
 Maurice Zola wistfully recalls the heyday of the 1930s and 1940s, when the area had a cachet with movie stars.
 By the 1980s, the area had fallen into disrepair and drug activity was rife.
-Movies such as Scarface and T.V. series such as Miami Vice showed this seamy side of South Beach.
+Movies such as Scarface and TV series such as Miami Vice showed this seamy side of South Beach.
 It is in this era that LaBrava is set.
 Since the 1990s the area has become gentrified.

 Cancelled movie

 Dustin Hoffman was slated to appear in a movie adaption of LaBrava.
 It was cancelled due to a contract dispute.